T. S. Reed

-Thomas Sadler Reed (22 May 1818 – 25 April 1914) was a Civil Servant in the British colony of South Australia, and long-serving secretary of the State's branch of the Royal Geographical Society.
+Thomas Sadler Reed (22 May 1818 – 25 April 1914) was a Civil Servant in the British colony of South Australia, and a long-serving secretary of the State's branch of the Royal Geographical Society.

 History

-Reed was born in Wellington Place, Bristol, son of Charles Reed, wine and spirit merchant, and Elizabeth Reed, née Sadler, his second wife.
+Reed was born in Wellington Place, Bristol, the son of Charles Reed, wine and spirit merchant, and Elizabeth Reed, née Sadler, his second wife.

 After leaving school Reed was made a partner in the family business, which he took over in 1842 when his father retired.
 He married in 1844, then in 1848 moved to Derby, where he became involved in the silk industry.
 In 1851, he was awarded the Great Exhibition 'Council Medal' for his silk weaving machinery.
 Around 1860 he and his family moved to London, living in Kensington until 1866 when, seeking a healthier climate, he emigrated to Australia, arriving in Adelaide, where his wife's brother Richard D. Hanson was Chief Justice of the Supreme Court and an ex-Premier in November 1866.

 After a few days in the Adelaide, Reed took a trip up north, where the climate proved so beneficial to his health that his lung problems vanished completely.

 On 3 February 1867, through the influence of Hanson, Reed was appointed chairman of the Destitute Board, a new position which had the effect of demoting the long-serving secretary Edward Holthouse, who thereby lost £80 from his salary.
 Well aware of the man's displeasure, and expecting disloyalty (denied by Holthouse), Reed had him dismissed.

 In March 1866 Emily Clark wrote a "Letter to the Editor" titled "The Destitute Asylum" which was published in the Register (perhaps with a little assistance from her brother Howard, editor of that paper).
 She pointed out the evil effects of housing together large numbers of orphans and unwanted children in proximity to unhealthy and dispirited adults, and proposed a system of "boarding-out", where suitable married couples could look after such a child or several siblings.
 Clark and fellow-Unitarian Catherine Helen Spence founded the "Boarding-out Society" to put her ideas into operation, but received no support from government apart from granting permission to engage in trials.
 Neville Blyth organised for her to have responsibility for a boy and a girl who were unhappy in the institution, and put with a suitable family.

 With public approval and encouraging results from a few trials, plus the prospect of a substantial saving of government money, "boarding-out" became official policy and was adopted by Reed, whose enthusiasm and dedication to its success was welcomed by Clark.

 Reed was made a Justice of the Peace in April 1872.